nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_alerts.rst

 This library is an enhancement to the :ref:`lib_nrf_cloud` library.
 It enables applications to generate and transmit messages that comply with the Alerts feature of nRF Cloud.
-Alerts messages are compact JSON documents that indicate a critical event, such as low battery or unexpected reset.
+Alert messages are compact JSON documents that indicate a critical event, such as low battery or unexpected reset.

 Overview
 ********